crs4/Beacon4Biobanks/README.md

 ## Acknowledgments

-This work has been partially supported by the following sources:
- * The [European Joint Programme on Rare Disease (EJPRD)](https://www.ejprarediseases.org/) project (grant agreement N. 825575)
+This work has been partially supported by the [European Joint Programme on Rare Disease (EJPRD)](https://www.ejprarediseases.org/) project (grant agreement N. 825575)